How to Populate a Mail Merge Document from Excel with a VBA Macro

 VBA macro to populate a mail merge document from excel

-• Write the record number in the input bar.
-In our case, we want to populate a mail merge document to the contact stored in row number 6 in our Info sheet from Excel.
-So, we put 6 in the box.
+• Enter the record number in the input bar.
+In our scenario, we want to populate a mail merge document to the contact stored in row number 6 in our Info sheet.
+Enter 6 in the box.

-• After that, another pop-up box will appear, asking you to enter the last record stored in the Info sheet that you want to send the email.
+• Another pop-up box will appear, asking you to enter the last record stored in the Info sheet that you want to send the email to.

-• Write the record number in the input bar.
-In our case, we want to populate a mail merge document to the contact stored in row number 8 in our Info sheet from Excel.
-So, we put 8 in the box.
+• Enter the record number in the input bar.
+In our scenario, we want to populate a mail merge document to the contact stored in row number 8 in our Info sheet.
+Enter 8 in the box.

-You will get a Print Preview of the generated mail merge document.
-Notice the following image closely.
-We inserted 6 as our first record; in row 6, the contact details of Roman are there.
+A Print Preview of the generated mail merge document will be displayed.
+Look at the following image.
+We inserted 6 as our first record; in row 6, we have the contact details of Roman.
 So, as a first mail merge document, we got the email format that will be suitable for sending to Roman.

 Print preview for the macro to populate a mail merge document from excel

-Now, every time running a macro to populate a mail merge document from excel is kind of a mundane way to get any job done.
-That’s the reason we planned to create a button to populate a mail merge document in the first place.
-So that we can just simply click on the button every time we need to merge mail from our worksheet.
+To preview all records, every time you run a macro to populate a mail merge document from Excel, is kind of a tedious way to get the job done.
+That is why we created a button to populate a mail merge document.

 • Double click on the text of the button.
-It will go into the Edit mode.
-Then give it any name that you want.
-We defined our button by Print.
+It will go to Edit mode.
+Name the button Print.

-• Then, right-click on the button and select Format Control…
+• Right-click on the button and select Format Control…

-• From the Format Control pop-up window, modify the button the way you like it.
-For example, we style the text with Bold font and make the size 14, also with colouring it.
+• From the Format Control pop-up window, modify the button (style the text in Bold font and make the size 14, and choose a color).

 Read More: How to Mail Merge from Excel to Word Envelopes

-• From there, click Insert and select the CheckBox under the Form Controls group.
+• Click Insert and select the CheckBox under the Form Controls group.

 Creating CheckBox to print preview for macro to populate a mail merge document from excel

-• Same way as creating the button, there will be a plus symbol (+) as well for creating a CheckBox.
-Drag the symbol to create a CheckBox in any size anywhere in your spreadsheet.
+• Drag the symbol to create a CheckBox in any size, anywhere in the spreadsheet.

 VBA Code Explanation